Adron/VidStreamHacking/advocate.md

 1. Schedule your streams ahead of time.
 Setup that schedule and post the events on Twitch under the _events_ section.
 Post them via the dashboard events listing [here](https://www.twitch.tv/adronhall/dashboard/events) and view them via the follower interface [here](https://www.twitch.tv/adronhall/events).
 2. Blog it, like I attemp to here on my [Thrashing Composite Code Blog](https://compositecode.blog/).
 3. **[Tweet it](https://twitter.com/)**.
 Follow good practice and use appropriate spaces between lines and state specific simple things, with emoji icons per line, with a link to the place the stream will occur.
 A reasonable example of this is the tweet under the [copy](#copy) section below.
+Also note the additional hashtags in option 2 in that section, which gets a tweet of a twitch stream retweeted to a larger audience.
 4. Reddit.
 Post in the **[WatchPeopleCode](https://www.reddit.com/r/WatchPeopleCode/)** subreddit.
 5. **[LinkedIn](https://www.linkedin.com/)**.
 Post in the feed.
 Possibly post in other locations depending on what you're connected with and to whom.
 6. **[Facebook](https://www.facebook.com/)**.
 Reluctantly, yes, one ought to post this on Facebook probably.